Naoiss/Naoiss/README.md

 ## I'm a mechanical engineer that codes.
 👀 I’m interested in  Backend development and game development
 <br />
-🌱 I’m currently learning Django and unity
+🌱 I’m currently learning Django and Unity
 <br />
 :bomb:	Open to new opportunities and collaborations!